Reviews You Can Rely On

 Climbing helmets must be adjustable to fit each user's head properly.
 A secure fit increases security, comfort, and climbing ability.
 When considering adjustability, we looked for plenty of room for adjustment in the helmet's size and how well the size adjustment mechanisms work.

 Manufacturers employ three methods for adjusting each helmet's circumference: a click-wheel, a plastic slider bar, or lightweight straps and buckles.
 Using only straps and buckles provides the lightest solution but usually the least adjustability.
 Plastic slider bars allow more length adjustment.
 But they can be difficult to figure out without looking, and also introduce plastic components that might stick out into the user's head, which would, of course, decrease comfort.
-Click wheels usually provide the largest adjustment range (but not always) and are the easiest to adjust.
+Click wheels often provide the largest adjustment range and are the easiest to adjust.
 Additional adjustment features include the V-yoke that comes down on either side of your ears to join the chin strap.

 climbing helmet - fabric straps, like those featured on the mammut wall rider mips...

-Fabric straps, like those featured on the Mammut Wall Rider MIPS, are one type of length adjustment mechanism.
+Fabric straps, like those featured on the Mammut Wall Rider Mips, are one type of length adjustment mechanism.
 They are the lightest and most comfortable, but often have the least length of adjustability.

 The Black Diamond Half Dome is one of the most adjustable helmets in this review and is also one of the easiest to adjust.
 It uses a click wheel at the back that makes tightening or loosening the fit simple.
 It also has easily adjustable straps on the V-yoke and chin.
 We give it top honors in this department because even the tensioning band that the click wheel is attached to can be adjusted up or down along two pieces of webbing to accommodate hair better.